AresMUSH/aresmush/plugins/manage/help/en/ruby.md

     ruby c = Character.find_one_by_name("Faraday");c.update_demographic("hair","blonde")

-> Note: Allowing someone to execute raw Ruby code is bascially giving them the keys to the kingdom (and database), which is why this command is locked-down to people with the Coder role.
+> Note: Allowing someone to execute raw Ruby code is basically giving them the keys to the kingdom (and database), which is why this command is locked-down to people with the Coder role.
+Be careful who you give coder privileges.